joshwadle/My-solutions-to-precourse/readme.md

 Feel free to contact me directly if you have any questions via zack.desario@galvanize.it

 Consult the [list of additional references and resources](extra/references.md) if you'd like to further cover anything.
-The `extra` directory also contains some additional references on operating systems and text editors as well as HTML/CSS/JavaScript.
+The `Extra_Credit` directory also contains some additional references on operating systems and text editors as well as HTML/CSS/JavaScript.